BrentDean/8-Bit/README.md

 1. Parse a simple assembly source file (e.g., `program.asm`).
 2. Convert mnemonics + operands into encoded bytes.
-3. Optionally produce:
-    * A human-readable listing (addresses, bytes, decoded instructions).
+3. A human-readable listing (addresses, bytes, decoded instructions).
-    * A hex/byte/binary image suitable for EEPROM programming.
+4. A hex/byte/binary image suitable for EEPROM programming.

 Design goals for the tool:

-* **Explicit encoding:** All opcode/operand encodings live in one place so they can be changed as the ISA evolves.
+* **Encoding lives in one place.** If I change an opcode or instruction format, I don’t want to hunt through the codebase to update it.
-* **Deterministic layout:** Address `N` in the generated image always maps to the same place in the ROM and the same cycle in the CPU.
+* **Addresses are predictable.** Byte N in the output maps to address N in the EEPROM, so what I see in the listing matches what the hardware reads.
-* **Separation of concerns:** Eventually split into:

-  * An instruction assembler (for “user programs”).
-  * A microcode assembler (for the control ROM).
-  * Shared utilities for packing bytes into 28C64-sized images.

 Once Python has generated the ROM image, the plan is to hand it off to an **Arduino Nano** running a small C program.
 The Nano will receive the bytes over serial, drive the address/data lines and write-enable pin on the 28C64, and burn the image directly into the EEPROM.